nlc0d3r/NetSniffa/README.md

 cd /path/to/directory
 ```

-Install required libraries needed for this scanner
+Install required libraries
 ```bash
 sudo pip install -r /path/to/requirements.txt
 ```

 ## Preperation for scan

-After all is set up you need to create file `subnets.csv` where you will include the desired subnets you want to scan.
+After all is set up you need to create file `subnets.csv` where you will include the desired subnets you want to scan

 Create file `subnets.csv`
 ```bash
 sudo nano subnets.csv
 ```

-Add the desired subnets you want to scan.
+Add the desired subnets you want to scan
 ```
 <SUBNET_NAME>,<SUBNET_IP>
 ```